 At JHSPH, Dr. Waasdorp is the lead analyst or co-investigator on many grants, including one related to a comprehensive measure of school climate for middle and high school students (MDS3).
 She is principal investigator on a grant that aims to address bullying using an innovative, transportable training simulator combined with an evidence-based teacher-coaching model.

 Dr. Waasdorp publishes on school-based bullying prevention/intervention, forms of bullying and victimization, coping with bullying, teachers’ perceptions and responses to bullying, parent–child relationships surrounding peer relationships, and school safety, climate, and connectedness.
-Many of her publications employ complex statistical modeling, including hierarchical linear modeling, latent variables multi-level mediation modeling, measurement invariance, and mixture modeling.
+Many of her publications employ complex statistical modeling, including hierarchical linear, latent variable, measurement invariance, and mixture modeling.